NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 So issues are a combo of  :

-* GL Operations occurring in Ctor of classes (whom may not be in valid context OR not initialized to valid resources )
+* GL Operations occurring in Ctor of classes (whom may not be in valid context OR not initialized to valid resources ).
+Specifically because the shader class is called within viewer::render() via its Primitive::render() member function, existing within another classes scope seems to cause issues.

 * Classes doing GL operations / allocations occurring on default initialization of stack based members (and later copy operations onto these members result in invalid state of GL objects/resources and calls).

+Texture bug - "Frame not in module", don't reinterpret_cast<void*> the texture_data as it changes the address (in this case) unlike static_cast which guarantees to preserve it.
+Still seem to be getting this issue now and again even though this initially fixed it.
+Seems to happen if UVs are out of bounds.
+Just turn off debugging, its not a bug, just a warning on the texture usage (via sampler in GLSL), signals invalid usage.

+Because verts are not shared we get incorrect UVs, need to watch out for this also.
+(Not sure if this is the case ...)

+Weird issue where if Uniform is set within render loop of primitive/mesh it breaks, but if set from the scope of the viewer it works fine.
+(Uniforms need to be reset when changed if uniform was set before operation).
+It causes the shader to become unbound (same issue that I seemed to solve last night, need to ensure shader is valid, not sure why uniform modification would cause this issue).
+Seems if uniforms are set from wrong location it invalidates the shader, even if it executes.

+Could just wrap uniform access in a getter and call from viewer render loop.

 ##### Animation State